-A condition called acanthosis nigricans (AN) is marked by dark, thick skin on the sides or back of the neck (among other body parts), and it can be a warning sign of diabetes, Dr. Fromowitz says.
+A condition called acanthosis nigricans (AN) is marked by dark, thick skin on the sides or back of the neck (among other body parts), and it can be a warning sign of insulin resistance, which plays a role in type 2 diabetes, Dr. Fromowitz says.
 “The neck can tell us a lot about what is going on in the body.”

-What to do: There are several lifesaving diabetes strategies to consider if you have the condition.
-Shedding pounds if you are overweight, eating a healthy diet, and engaging in regular physical activity can lower your risk for developing full-blown diabetes.
+What to do: There are several lifesaving type 2 diabetes strategies to consider if you have, or are at risk for, the condition.
+Shedding pounds if you are overweight, eating a healthy diet, and engaging in regular physical activity can lower your risk for developing full-blown type 2 diabetes.
 Talk to your doctor to get a handle on what is going on.
 Together, you can come up with a risk-reduction or treatment plan stat.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.